src-its/ca-web/content/django_install.md

 Django is a full-featured Python web framework for developing dynamic websites and applications. [ref: Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-the-django-web-framework-on-ubuntu-14-04)

+## Be Aware of Configuration Options:

 There are a number of different ways in which you can install Django depending upon your needs and how you want to configure your development environment.
 These have different advantages and one method may lend itself better to your specific situation than others.

-Some of the different methods are below:
+Some of the different methods are:

 * **Global Install from Packages**: The official Ubuntu repositories contain Django packages that can be installed easily with the conventional apt package manager.
 This is very simple, but not as flexible as some other methods.
 Also, the version contained in the repositories may lag behind the official versions available from the project.